prashant2497/Resume/content/home/experience.md

   date_end = "2020-07-03"
   description = """
   Worked on 2 projects as a part of anaylics team:

-    -Created a Deep Learning Application (Virtual Lab) so as to help develop a new    lubricant composition virtually that passes all the required parameters.
+   * Created a Deep Learning Application (Virtual Lab) so as to help develop a new    lubricant composition virtually that passes all the required parameters.
-    -Scraping of important data using selenium for python.
+   * Scraping of important data using selenium for python.
   """

 [[experience]]
-  title = ""
+  title = "Web Developer"
   company = "NHPC Ltd."
   company_url = ""
   location = "Faridabad"